-As a requirement of the MBA degree, students need to successfully complete an Integrative Experience, or Capstone Course.
-The MBA 800 - Business Strategy course covers the practical tools and theoretical concepts that companies use to arrive at effective business strategies.
-The course is integrative, and builds on students' understanding of the functional areas of the firm including operations, finance, marketing, human resource management and organizational design.
+As a requirement of the MBA and MA in Organizational Leadership programs, students need to successfully complete an Integrative Experience, or Capstone Course.
+For MBA students, the MBA 800 - Business Strategy course is the capstone course.
+MBA 800 covers the practical tools and theoretical concepts that companies use to arrive at effective business strategies.
+The integrative course builds on students' understanding of the functional areas of the firm including operations, finance, marketing, human resource management and organizational design.
 As such, students must have completed all Core Courses and at least three electives before taking this course.